Ntarama Genocide Memorial Centre

-Ntarama Genocide Memorial Centre (Urwibutso rwa jenoside rwa Ntarama, Mémorial du génocide à Ntarama) is one of six genocide museums in Rwanda.
-Five thousand people were killed here in the Catholic church.
+Ntarama Genocide Memorial Centre (Urwibutso rwa jenoside rwa Ntarama, Mémorial du génocide à Ntarama) is a former Catholic church and one of six genocide museums in Rwanda in which five thousand people were killed during the Rwandan genocide.

 Location

 Ntarama is located in Bugesera District.
 It is an hour's drive south of Kigali, the national capital and the largest city in the country.